l3mpire/lemlist-developer/source/index.html.md

 # Rate Limit

 lemlist's API rate limits requests in order to prevent abuse and overload of our services.
-Rate limits are applied on all routes and per-account performing the request.
+Rate limits are applied on all routes and per api key performing the request.
 The rate limits are **20** requests per **2** seconds.
 The response provide any information you may need about it: